jrenjiaqi/Medical-Certificates-Management-System/README.md

 ### Acknowledgements and Disclaimer:
 This project was adapted from a coded-along to the following [Vue-Laravel online tutorial](https://youtu.be/2gUezppbcNI).

 No code was provided by the tutorial itself.
-All code where replicated had been done so manually, after understanding the learning points behind each step.
+All code where replicated had been done so manually, after understanding each step.

 To demonstrate this project is a learning process towards proficiency in Vue and Laravel, its stylings has been deliberately kept identical to the online tutorial.